 The Western Model of Injury, Disease and Healing

 The way that I had viewed injury and disease up until a few years ago is probably fairly typical, at least for those of us with the privilege of access to western medicine.
 In this view, injury and disease are seen as distinct conditions which can (hopefully) be understood, diagnosed, and treated.
 Treatment in this case means fixing, curing, or eliminating the condition, or at least alleviating the associated symptoms.
-If we are “cured” in this way, this is considered healing.
+If we are “cured” in this way, it is considered healing in this model.

 This model has been extremely effective in treating injury and illness.
 If we break a bone, doctors know exactly what to do (set the bone, put us in a cast, surgery if needed, etc.).
 They also know what to recommend we do during the recovery period to maximize the potential for full healing.
 If we have a disease caused by, for instance, a specific parasite or bacteria, doctors hopefully have medication which can kill off the offender, thus curing us from the disease.
 Incredible advances have been made in the treatment of injury and disease with this approach.
 Western medicine typically utilizes pharmaceutical drugs, surgery, mechanical therapies, and some forms of psychotherapy as methods of treatment.
-Alternative and eastern medicine (when applied with this western perspective) uses nutritional approaches, herbal remedies, and/or helps correct underlying energetic imbalances.
+Alternative and eastern medicine (when applied through the lens of the western paradigm) uses nutritional approaches, herbal remedies, and/or helps correct underlying energetic imbalances.

-Many (if not most) conditions consist of a combination of physiological components and suffering.
-Conditions resulting from trauma are a prime example of this.
-It is easy to see, then, why the Western model comes up against its limitations in some cases.
-Fortunately, there is a partner approach to healing which can help us address some of the limitations of the Western model without denigrating or taking away any of its positives aspects.
-One of the most incredible aspects of this other approach is that it works well with systemic issues and is also very effective in working with suffering.
+It is easy to see, then, why the western model comes up against its limitations in these cases.
+Fortunately, there is a partner approach to healing which can help us address some of the limitations of the western model without denigrating or taking away any of its positives aspects.
+One of the most incredible aspects of this other approach is that it works well with systemic issues and is also very effective in working with the forms of suffering described above.
 It can also be applied in conjunction with western medicine to help speed recovery times.